jaigane6387/Automatic-VIN-Tracker/README.md

 # Automatic Vehicle Identification Number Tracker

-This project implements Automatic License Plate Recognition (ALPR) using the YOLOv8 object detection algorithm in Python.
+This project implements an Automatic Vehicle Identification Number using the YOLOv8 object detection algorithm in Python.
 It provides functionality to detect license plates in images and videos, along with utilities for processing and testing.

 ## Features